 Over the past year, we have heard much about the insurance industry and changes to the cyber insurance application and approval process.
 It makes sense when you think about it.
-Insurance companies want to know that their clients are using good cyber security measures to protect themselves to reduce the number and severity of claims.
+Insurance companies want to know that their clients are using good cyber security measures to protect themselves and reduce the number and severity of claims.

-Then you meet with the bank for a loan.
+Then, you meet with the bank for a loan.
 Get ready for a surprise.

 You assume you have good credit.
 You have always paid your bills on time, so getting approval for a loan shouldn’t be an issue.
-Then you find out that credit bureaus are adding new criteria to creditworthiness.
+Then, you find out that credit bureaus are adding new criteria to creditworthiness.
 Cyber Security!

 Why would they do that?
 Your credit rating is an assessment of risk.
 That is, what is the danger in loaning you money?
 Clearly, your history of paying bills is taken into account when assessing the probability that you will repay a loan.
 But how is cyber security a factor?

 If you borrow money from a bank to start a business, open a second location, expand your product line, etc., your company must be profitable in order to pay your bills.
 However, if you are hit with a cyber or ransomware attack, your finances will take a major hit.
 The costs to pay the ransom, recover your operations, pay fines, do clean up, add security features (which you should have done before), etc. Or worse, your organization may go out of business.
 But you still have that loan to pay.
 The bank won’t get the full amount back if you file for bankruptcy.
 So now you understand why they would be interested in cyber security as part of your credit rating.